What is leptospirosis?

 side of the county or the San Fernando Valley.
 A

-number of dogs may have been exposed at a boarding
+number of dogs were exposed at dog daycare/boarding

 exposed at dog parks or beaches.
 Many infected

 At this time, there have been no reports of people